 In 1970 Benno Engel sold the town of Luckenbach to John Russell (Hondo) Crouch, Kathy Morgan and Guich Koock who lived in Comfort, a town located nearby.
 Crouch was something of a celebrity.
 He had been a swimming champion, an actor and a columnist.
 He made the most of his opportunity to own a town by declaring Luckenbach to be “a free state of mind”.

 Hondo Crouch presented himself alternately as “The Clown Prince of Luckenbach” and the mayor.
 He made the most of the fact that Lyndon Johnson’s “Texas White House” (a.k.a. the LBJ ranch) was located nearby in the town of Pedernales.
 It was during this time, Luckenbach began attracting people in the music industry.
 It began with singer/songwriter Jerry Jeff Walker, who recorded his 1973 hit album, Viva Terlingua in the town of Luckenbach.

 It was also during this time that a number of festivals became established in the city.
 Among them are:

-This last event was organized as a protest to the fact that the actual Bicentennial of United States in 1976 was becoming so commercialized.
-Both Elizabeth Taylor and the Prince of Wales were invited to, and attended this event, and thousands of people flocked to Luckenbach to see them.
+This last event was organized as a protest to the fact that the actual Bicentennial of the United States in 1976 was becoming so commercialized.
+Both Elizabeth Taylor and the Prince of Wales were invited to and attended this event, and thousands of people flocked to Luckenbach to see them.